-Tip: Legacy courses are generally of longer duration (1-2 hours each).
-This won’t appeal to today’s learners.
-So during conversion, take the opportunity to chunk them into standalone microlearning modules.
+Tip: It is possible that existing Flash-based eLearning courses are of a longer duration (1-2 hours each).
+This may not appeal to today’s learners.
+So when you are converting Flash to HTML5, take the opportunity to chunk them into standalone microlearning modules.

-So, if you have legacy courses that meet the criteria discussed in this post, go ahead and get them republished!
+So, if you need to convert Flash to HTML5 and these courses meet the criteria discussed in this post, go ahead and get them republished!
 For courses that are low on interactivity and self-running, you can opt for the ‘record’ conversion method, covered in an earlier post.